Oliver North: Media and books

-Film, television and radio
+Film, television, radio, and videogames

 North became increasingly known for his media career and appearances.
 In 1991, he appeared on the first season of The Jerry Springer Show.
 From 1995 to 2003, North was host of his own nationally syndicated talk radio show on Radio America, which was known as the Oliver North Radio Show or Common Sense Radio With Oliver North.
 He also served as co-host of Equal Time on MSNBC from 1999 to 2000.
 North was the host of the television show War Stories with Oliver North from 2001 to 2016 and is a regular commentator on Hannity, both on the Fox News Channel.

 North appeared as himself on many television shows, including the sitcom Wings in 1991, and three episodes of the TV military drama JAG in 1995, 1996, and 2002 as "Ollie", a close friend of the deceased father of Tracey Needham's character Meg Austin.
 He has also appeared as himself in several film documentaries.

 In addition, he regularly speaks at both public and private events.
 North appears in an episode of Auction Kings to have his Marine Corps sword returned after it was lost and presumably stolen in 1980.
-North was credited as a military consultant in the 2012 video game Call of Duty: Black Ops II and voiced himself in one level of the game.
+North was credited as a military consultant in the 2012 video game Call of Duty: Black Ops II and voiced himself in a cutscene.
 In Season 4, Episode 15 "Stanny Slickers II: The Legend of Ollie's Gold" of the TV series American Dad!
 Stan Smith searches under his house for Oliver North's hidden gold.
-In 2014, he received story credit for an episode of the TV series The Americans where the protagonist Soviet spies infiltrate a Contra training base in the United States.
+In 2014, he received story credit for an episode of the TV series The Americans where the Soviet spy protagonists infiltrate a Contra training base in the United States.